Link

 It may be superficial but is easy to attribute Isabella’s strong personality to her warrior ancestors, but she clearly knew what she wanted and did not fear consequences.

-I suppose it is possible that the friction caused by the McCabe family’s disapproval of her marriage led to, or at least speeded up John and Isabella Anderson’s decision to move from Pennsylvania.
-At any rate, at about twenty-two, Isabella, responsible for the care of five (or six) children, left her Pennsylvania family behind to help her husband on a new farm in Holmes County, Ohio.
+I suppose it is possible that the friction caused by the McCabe family’s disapproval of her marriage led to, or at least speeded up John and Isabelle Anderson’s decision to move from Pennsylvania.
+At any rate, at about twenty-four, Isabelle, responsible for the care of five (or six) children, left her Pennsylvania family behind to help her husband on a new farm in Holmes County, Ohio.
 I picture Isabella as a young woman not intimidated by the aspect of moving to the unknown territory of Ohio.

 Anderson-Lisle-Butler 4 generation.